yildirimege/rollic-unity-sdk/README.md

 2. Open the project in a compatible version of Unity (e.g., `2022.3.21f1`).
 3. Open the scene at **`Assets/Sample/Scenes/SampleScene.unity`**.
 4. Enter Play Mode to use the interactive test harness.

+## What Could Be Better?
+(Future Roadmap)

+Here are the key improvements I'd address in the future roadmap of the project

+#### 1. Decoupling Core Dependencies

+*   **The Challenge**: The SDK currently uses `Newtonsoft.Json` for  JSON serialization, since Unity's built-in `JsonUtility` does not support serializing complex types like Dictionaries.
+*   **The Solution**:
+    *   **Short-Term**: Use assembly version defines (`#if NEWTONSOFT_JSON_AVAILABLE`) to allow the SDK to use a project's existing Newtonsoft package if present, and fall back to a more limited, internal JSON solution
+    *   **Long-Term**: Abstract the serializer behind an `IJsonSerializer` interface.
+Provide a default implementation using `JsonUtility` for simple cases and an optional, separate "Newtonsoft Support" package that developers can install to add the more powerful implementation.

+#### 2. Dedicated Package Repository

+*   **The Challenge**: The SDK is currently distributed from a repository that is also a complete Unity project.
+This is great for demonstration but not ideal for clean distribution.
+*   **The Solution**: The package source code should live in a dedicated, clean repository containing only the package files (not the `Assets`, `ProjectSettings`, etc.).
+This makes the package much lighter and easier for other developers to contribute to.
+For a company like Rollic, the package would ideally be hosted on a private, scoped registry (Like jenkins, teamcity) for secure and managed distribution to all internal teams.

+#### 3. Advanced Testing Suite

+*   **The Challenge**: The project includes suite for Editor-based unit tests, However, they cannot test runtime-specific behavior.
+*   **The Solution**: Implement a separate **Runtime/Integration Test Suite** using a dedicated test assembly (`.asmdef`).
+This would involve creating a test scene to run the SDK's `MonoBehaviour` components (`EventProcessor`) in a real play-mode environment.

+#### 4. Programmatic Configuration and DI

+*   **The Challenge**: Configuration is currently handled exclusively via a `ScriptableObject`.(RollicSDKConfig) This is user-friendly for designers and most developers but lacks flexibility for advanced use cases where settings might need to be determined at runtime.
+*   **The Solution**: Introduce a programmatic configuration API overload that uses the config object in constructor (e.g., `RollicSDK.Configure(config)`) as an alternative.
+For ultimate flexibility, the SDK's core initializers could be exposed to allow a developer to inject their own custom implementations of `INetworkManager` or `IStorageStrategy`, fully following the principles of Dependency Injection (DI) and making the SDK adaptable to any project's requirements